Eight Days, Eight Ways to Wrap Hanukkah Gifts

 For the box or outside of an envelope, follow the directions provided with the gifting board.
 For the envelope lining, repeat the steps for an envelope, except trim ½ inch off all sides then punch corners using the gifting board.
 (We used a contrasting paper in the envelopes to elevate the gifts.)
 Secure the lining to the envelope using double-stick tape.
 Fold around a gift, and you're done.

-Cut a Wrapping Paper Star of David
+Wrapping Paper Star of David

 For this cut-and-fold detail, you'll want to use a paper that looks pretty on its front and back.